yurovsky/yurovsky.github.io/_posts/2017-01-20-qemu-unit-tests.md

 ## Making sure qemu-arm is available

+Enable qemu from the `Host Utilities` menu.
+Specifically you want to turn on:

+* host qemu
+* Enable Linux user-land emulation

+You don't need "Enable system emulation" unless you want to use qemu's machine emulator mode.

 Packages needing this qemu-based test infrastructure simply need to select `BR2_PACKAGE_HOST_QEMU` as a dependency in their `Config.in`.
 For example,